 There is no rule that says you have to be “merry at the manger”.
 You can bring your pain and loss, your disappointment and anger and brokenness to Emmanuel’s feet.
 No longer wrapped in swaddling clothes, His feet now pierced through with love; broken so He can make our broken places whole.

 Emmanuel.
 God with you.
 God with me.
-God with us in the tangle and the mess of this fallen here and now that is longing, groaning for His Kingdom to come.
+God with us in the tangle and the mess of this fractured here and now that is longing, groaning for healing to come.
 We are not alone.

 Wishing you beautiful friends a Christmas filled with Presence.